People looking to secure a for the first time may want to make sure their credit rating is in good condition before doing so.

-Catherine Hearnden, director at MyMortgageDirect, has noted individuals require a "squeaky clean" credit file in order to be considered for a home loan.
+Catherine Hearnden, director at MyMortgageDirect, has noted individuals require a "squeaky clean" credit file in order to be considered for a .

-Ms Hearnden explained sorting this out should be a first port of call for would-be home purchasers saving up for a deposit.
+Ms Hearnden explained sorting this out should be a first port of call for would-be home purchasers saving up for a .

-Her comments come in response to new findings from Haart, which revealed mortgage applications from first-time buyers shot up in the first quarter of 2012 as a result of the stamp duty relief on dwellings up to £250,000 coming to an end.
+Her comments come in response to new findings from Haart, which revealed from shot up in the first quarter of 2012 as a result of the stamp duty relief on dwellings up to £250,000 coming to an end.

 Ms Hearnden observed checking their credit file is a must for those considering taking out a mortgage in the coming months and years.